joeknock90/Single-GPU-Passthrough/README.md

 ### Sporif
 For diagnosing, developing, and testing methods to successfully rebind the EFI-Framebuffer when passing the video card back to the host OS.

+### droidman
+For instructions on manually editing the vBIOS hex for use with VFIO passthrough

 #### So many other people and organizations I need to thank.
 If feel your name should be here, please contact me.
 Credit where credit is due is very important to me, and to making the Linux community a better place.